Having Trouble Sleeping? Tips to Sleep Better and Longer

 - Beds are for NOT for working.
 They are for sleep and intimacy, that’s it.

-Once you finally get some good rest and experience working through the day refreshed and energised, you won’t want to go back to your old routine!
+Once you finally get some good rest and experience working through the day refreshed and energized, you won’t want to go back to your old routine!